chimera-linux/cports/Usage.md

 * Files are installed in a special `destdir`.
-Outside of this, the directory where files are extracted, the `/tmp` directory in the sandbox and potential cache directories (e.g. for `ccache`), the entire sandbox is read only during all steps after installing dependencies.
+Outside of this, the directory where files are extracted, the `/tmp` directory in the sandbox and potential cache directories (e.g. for `ccache`), the entire sandbox is read only during all phases other than `deps` (i.e., after installing dependencies).
 * Packages are created in the local repository and signed.

 If you are familiar with `xbps-src`, these are the main conceptual differences: